hurryclear/user-center-backend/README.md

 ### Login state/authentication state/登录态

-- the system will remember you after your login
+- the system will remember you after your login, so that the users don't can switch between different pages

 ### Session-based login state